About the Authors

 I hope you enjoy the stories - comments and constructive criticism welcome - no flames please.
 Thank you.

 Slightly older, Jayne is married with two sons.
-She lives on the south coast in the UK.
+She lives on the south coast of the UK.

 We've been friends for many, many years – since the late